HarperDB/documentation/docs/technical-details/reference/globals.md

 ### `server.config`

-This provides access to the HarperDB configuration object.
+This provides access to the Harper configuration object.
 This comes from the [harperdb-config.yaml](../../deployments/configuration.md) (parsed into object form).

 ### `server.recordAnalytics(value, metric, path?, method?, type?)`

-This records the provided value as a metric into HarperDB's analytics.
-HarperDB efficiently records and tracks these metrics and makes them available through [analytics API](analytics.md).
+This records the provided value as a metric into Harper's analytics.
+Harper efficiently records and tracks these metrics and makes them available through [analytics API](analytics.md).
 The values are aggregated and statistical information is computed when many operations are performed.
 The optional parameters can be used to group statistics.
 For the parameters, make sure you are not grouping on too fine of a level for useful aggregation.
 The parameters are:

 * `value` - This is a numeric value for the metric that is being recorded.
 This can be a value measuring time or bytes, for example.
 * `metric` - This is the name of the metric.